ImpulsiveLad/CentralConfig/README.md

 !!!This heavily uses LLL so only moons and dungeons supported by LLL will function.

 LethalLib scrap *does* load in, they just don't appear in the `scan` command.

+Honestly just @ me on discord if you find a buggy, I will see it.